-Studies show having a daughter changes a man's brain in a very unique way
+Studies show having a daughter changes a man's brain in a special way

 There is no denying that having children changes all of us in many (many) ways.